joanseg/The-Positioning-Manual/chapters/11-Risk.md

 I've interviewed several business owners who deployed this decision making heuristic when they decided how to specialize.
 They speak about interest and enjoyment in distinctly different ways than people who gravitate towards the other two decision making heuristics.
 Here are some verbatim quotes that illustrate this point:

-- TODO: look up the Elliot interview
+- {TODO: look up the Elliot interview}
-	- TODO: look up the Matt Rogish interview
+- {TODO: look up the Matt Rogish interview}

 Notice how Elliot and Matt both talk about the opportunity they chose to focus on in terms of its _business potential_ first.
 In fact, Elliot goes so far to compare the opportunity he pursued to janitorial work.
 Dirty, smelly, and mundane.
 That's how most of us would think of janitorial work, and it's exactly those repellant characteristics that attracted Elliot to this opportunity!
 He saw the inherent un-sexyness of the work as a "moat" that would deter most competition, and one that would also tend to keep his clients from adding this expertise in-house and therefore ensure long-term demand for an outsourced solution that Elliot could provide.

-So the Entrepreneurial Thesis heuristic is more like the Find Your Head Start heuristic and much less like the Find Your People/Opportunity heuristic in that the *potential business upside of the opportunity* is the most important factor in how you decide to specialize, and factors like enjoyment of the people or enjoyment of the work are much less important.
+In situations where the Entrepreneurial Thesis heuristic fits, the *potential business upside of the opportunity* is the most important factor in how you decide to specialize, and factors like enjoyment of the people or enjoyment of the work are much less important.

-In fact, you may have a head start that you can leverage into an entrepreneurial endeavor.
+In some cases you may have a head start that you can leverage into an entrepreneurial endeavor.
 Matt Rogish is a good example of this.
 His strongest head start was in DevOps work, and the cost and pain of migrating away from Heroku created the opportunity for him to build a team that could pursue that opportunity.
 Does he dislike DevOps work?
 Not at all.
 But every aspect of how he pursued the opportunity he saw to deliver DevOps as a service was done in an entrepreneurial, decouple-time-from-revenue way.

 There's one more subtle distinction I want to talk about here, because it's especially relevant when pursuing an Entrepreneurial Thesis.
 It has to do with the idea of putting your market first.

 As n00b freelancers, lots of us do the opposite of a market-first approach to our businesses.
 We start with some skills that we probably developed while working a job, and we launch into self-employment with this skillset as our focus.
 We define ourselves or our value proposition based on this skillset.